the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 - `max-age=<S>` : The cache only returns a document with `age <= max-age`.
 This can be overidden by `max-stale`.
 - `no-cache` : Client won't accept an un-revalidated cache resource.
 - `no-store`: The cache must fetch from the origin server and <u>delete every trace of the resource from the cache</u>.
+- `only-if-cached` : The client wants a copy only if it is in the cache.

 # Real-World Caching Tools
 Technologies for caching.